thedoughmonster/doughmonster-worker/README.md

 Production consumers should continue calling the endpoint without `debug`; the telemetry fields are optional and only materialize when explicitly requested so the normal payload and caching behavior remain unchanged.

-### `/api/items-expanded`
-This handler pairs the cached menu document with the most recent orders to emit enriched snapshots that are ready for dashboards and kitchen displays.

-- Supports the same `limit`, `start`, `end`, `minutes`, `status`, `fulfillmentStatus`, `locationId`, `refresh`, and `debug` parameters documented for the legacy `/api/orders-detailed` route.
-- Aggregates line items, modifier totals, and fulfillment metadata so downstream clients do not need to reimplement Toast-specific normalization.
-- Honors `?refresh=1` to force a menu revalidation before composing the response; otherwise the existing menu cache is reused for fast responses.

 ### `/api/menus`
 `GET /api/menus` responds with: